vuonghy2442/lonelybot/docs/macro_parking.md

 pruning tool (no poly augmentation oracle, or the exception set carries the hardness); and C-IND stays a constant-factor reduction, not a complexity collapse — hardness lives in the composition of n commitments, not the O(1)-width type locality.
-Note also: this engine's variant (no pile-to-pile moves, K+ full-information deck) breaks the standard hardness gadgets, so its generalized complexity is technically open — the cautious prior remains "hard."
+The K+ deck is *not* a
+differentiator: solvability is assessed in the thoughtful (perfect-information) frame regardless, so the representation adds no information advantage — the variant's generalized complexity should be assumed to track standard Klondike's unless proven otherwise (the no-pile-to-pile rule is the only structural deviation, with no settled complexity claim either way).

 ## P.5 Experiment log